e-WindLidar/OpenLidarModuleDefinitions/module_photonics.md

 # Synopsis
 _A short introduction to the module's purpose_

-The photoics module is the source of emitted light that will be used for the measurements.
+The photonics module is the source of emitted light that will be used for the measurements.

 # Glossary of Terms
 _A list of terms that are specific to this module_